 \section{Experiments}

-\paragraph{E1) Testing robustness to simple transformations and noise:} To better understand the robustness of the transport plans being generated by our approach, we considered different types of perturbations or shifts between the source and target, including different degrees of rotation (Figure~\ref{fig:gmm}a) and outlier rates (Figure~\ref{fig:gmm}b), we also examine how robust transfer is in higher dimensional spaces (Figure~\ref{fig:gmm}c), when the source and target have different numbers of clusters (Figure~\ref{fig:gmm}d) and for different ranks of the transport (Figure~\ref{fig:gmm}e).
-To create synthetic data for this task, each cluster/component is generated randomly as a k-dimensional Gaussian with random mean and covariance sampled from a Wishart distribution, randomly projected to a 5-dimensional subspace.
-The source and target are generated independently: for each cluster, we randomly sample a fixed number of points according to the true distribution.
-We compared the performance of the \alg variants proposed in Section \ref{sec:costs}: \lot (orange curves) and \lotwa (green curves) with baselines OT (blue curves) and rank regularized factored coupling (FC) \cite{graf2007foundations} in terms of their (i) classification rates and (ii) deviation from the original transport plan without perturbation, which we compute as $ \text{Err}({\bf P} - {\bf P}_0) = \|{\bf P} - {\bf P}_0 \|_F / \| {\bf P}_0 \|_F$, where ${\bf P}_0$ is the transport plan obtained before perturbation.
-The results are averaged over 20 runs and a 75\% confidence interval is used.
+In this section, we conduct empirical investigations.
+Details of hyperparameter tuning can be found in Appendix \ref{sec:hyptun}. ~To better understand how different types of domain shift impact the transport plans generated by our approach, we considered different transformations between the source and target.
+To create synthetic data for this task, we generated multiple clusters/components using a k-dimensional Gaussian with random mean and covariance sampled from a Wishart distribution, randomly projected to a 5-dimensional subspace.
+The source and target are generated independently: we randomly sample a fixed number of points according to the true distribution for each cluster.
+We compared the performance of the \alg variants proposed in Section \ref{sec:costs}: \lot (orange curves) and \lotwa (green curves) with baselines OT (blue curves) and rank regularized factored coupling (\fc ) \cite{graf2007foundations} (red curves) in terms of their (i) classification rates and (ii) deviation from the original transport plan without perturbations, which we compute as $ \text{Err}({\bf P} - {\bf P}_0) = \|{\bf P} - {\bf P}_0 \|_F / \| {\bf P}_0 \|_F$, where ${\bf P}_0$ is the transport plan obtained before perturbations.
+The results are averaged over 20 runs, and a 75\% confidence interval is used.
 See Appendix \ref{sec:detailexp2} for further details.